cocoblip/Flexible-EV-Route-Planning/README.md

 2. Update the code defining the rectangular area boundaries in the generate_charging_stations_data() function within get_charging_stations.py; update the filename of the generated JSON file accordingly.
 3. Update the code defining the rectangular area boundaries in the generate_roads_data() function within get_road_networks.py; update the filename of the generated JSON file accordingly.
 4. Execute the updated get_charging_stations.py and get_road_networks.py scripts with an active internet connection.
-5. Execute calculate_nearest_stations.py script with two new json files.
+5. Execute calculate_nearest_stations.py script with two new json files, update the filename of the generated JSON file accordingly.
 6. Repeat step 2 to 8 in **Steps to Operate**